pulumi/examples/aws-ts-eks-migrate-nodegroups/README.md

-# Migrating EKS Node Groups with Zero Downtime
+# Zero Downtime Migration of EKS Node Groups

 Creates an EKS cluster with node groups and a workload, and showcases adding a node group to use for workload migration with zero downtime.